TobikoData/sqlmesh/docs/concepts/macros.md

 # Macros

-Although SQL is not dynamic, data pipelines need some form of dynamicism to be useful.
+Although SQL is not dynamic, data pipelines need some form of dynamicism in order to be useful.
 For example, you may want a SQL query that runs the same logic except for a filter on dates that should change with every invocation.

 ```sql linenums="1"
 SELECT *